indrajith-shetty/MLND-Projects/README.md

 # MLND-Projects
 Repo for project submissions to Udacity ML Nanodegree.
-This Repo is relevant to project reviewers only.
+This Repo is relevant to Udacity's project reviewers only.